A11yTime/Accessibility-Considerations/README.md

 * Time dependent functonality must be turned off, adjustable and extendable
 * Click/touch target should be large enough without risking activating adjacent controls.

+#### Cognitive disability
+###### Cognitive disability is most common type of disabilites by far.
+Web content accessibility guidelines don't completely address cognitive disability but we can push the wall of design to enhance the experience for cognitive disability these are: